 And if you are told that heartworm is now rampant in your area and your dog will die a horrible agonizing death, even though since the beginning of time heartworm has never existed in your area, and it isn’t possible because of the colder temperatures, and you have an eight month winter with no possibility of mosquitos, you will sign up for year-round heartworm treatment.
 Why?
 Because fear sells, and there is oodles of profit to be had on this medication, and the marketing is strong.

 For me, I see sicker dogs every year.
 I see dogs on diets that are no healthier than a leather boot.
 I see more medicated dogs every year.
 I see vaccine injured puppies every night I have class.
 I see dogs on preventatives for things that don’t need preventing.
 I see increasing health issues in dogs that shouldn’t be happening, they are almost all man-made.
 I see gut issues 24/7 365 and this is so upsetting to me.
-I see it all, and it is increasing every year.
+I see it all.

 And when a dog doesn’t feel well they don’t act well.
 This my friends is a fact.

 The want to change, to want to learn more, the want for more information is low.
 People are busy, things to do and places to go, and for some weird twisted reason, these people are more comfortable paying for more of the very things keeping their dogs unwell, than stepping up, slowing down, and creating real change.

 Do I work with people who want change, yes, yes I do.
 People who are looking for truthful information, as hard as it is to hear, find me and do the work, and it is a breath of fresh air to see real change, sustainable healthy change, that takes work and effort, but all so worth it.
 This, this is what I wish for more and more.